-Revoking Your Proxy

-Votes Required to Adopt Proposals

-Effect of Abstentions and Broker Non-Votes

 In order to be counted, proxies submitted by telephone or Internet must be received by 11:59 p.m.
 Eastern Time on May 26, 2021.
 Proxies submitted by U.S. mail must be received before the start of the Annual Meeting.
 If you hold your shares through a bank or broker, please follow their instructions.

-Stockholders of record may revoke their proxies by attending the Annual Meeting and voting directly at the meeting, by filing an instrument in writing revoking the proxy or by filing another duly executed proxy bearing a later date with our Secretary before the vote is counted or by voting again using the telephone or Internet before the cutoff time (your latest telephone or Internet proxy is the one that will be counted).
+Revoking Your Proxy Stockholders of record may revoke their proxies by attending the Annual Meeting and voting directly at the meeting, by filing an instrument in writing revoking the proxy or by filing another duly executed proxy bearing a later date with our Secretary before the vote is counted or by voting again using the telephone or Internet before the cutoff time (your latest telephone or Internet proxy is the one that will be counted).
 If you hold shares through a bank or broker, you may revoke any prior voting instructions by contacting that firm.

-Each share of our common stock outstanding on the record date is entitled to one vote on any proposal presented at the Annual Meeting:

-For Proposal One, the election of directors, the three nominees receiving the plurality of votes entitled to vote and cast will be elected as directors.

-For Proposal Two, the affirmative vote of a majority of the shares present, in person or represented by proxy, and voting on such matter is required for the approval of the nonbinding advisory resolution to approve the compensation of our named executive officers.
+Votes Required to Adopt Proposals Each share of our common stock outstanding on the record date is entitled to one vote on any proposal presented at the Annual Meeting: For Proposal One, the election of directors, the three nominees receiving the plurality of votes entitled to vote and cast will be elected as directors.
+For Proposal Two, the affirmative vote of a majority of the shares present, in person or represented by proxy, and voting on such matter is required for the approval of the non-binding advisory resolution to approve the compensation of our named executive officers.
 For Proposal Three, the affirmative vote of a majority of the shares present, in person or represented by proxy, and voting on such matter is required to ratify the appointment of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2021.

-Abstentions with respect to and votes withheld from any nominee, and "broker nonvotes" (i.e. where a broker has not received voting instructions from the beneficial owner and for which the broker does not have discretionary power to vote on a particular matter) are counted as present for purposes of determining the presence of a quorum.
+Effect of Abstentions and Broker Non-Votes Abstentions with respect to and votes withheld from any nominee, and "broker nonvotes" (i.e. where a broker has not received voting instructions from the beneficial owner and for which the broker does not have discretionary power to vote on a particular matter) are counted as present for purposes of determining the presence of a quorum.
 With respect to the election of directors, you may vote "for" or "withhold" authority to vote for each of the nominees.
 Shares voting "withheld" have no effect on the election of directors.
-With respect to the proposals to approve the advisory vote on the compensation of our named executive officers and the ratification of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2021, you may vote "for", "against" or "abstain" from such proposals.
+With respect to the proposals to approve the advisory vote on the compensation of our named executive officers and the ratification of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2021, you may vote "for", "against" or "abstain" from such proposal.
+Abstentions are not counted as votes cast and thus will have no effect on such proposals.

-Voting Instructions

-Voting Results

-Additional Solicitation/Costs